LuxuSam/PhysicalButton/extras/physicalbutton.md

     * The async option lets the output run while also continuing with the next activities.
     * The initial value sets the level of the GPIO pin for startup and settings save.
   * These activities will be executed in order of your list.
 You can also rearrange them by inserting them at your desired position.
+  * Each activity can be filtered according to the shift-Button status.

 ----
 ### ⚠️ Use at your own risk ⚠️